galangimanta97/galangimanta97/README.md

 💻 I've more than four years of experience as an analyst, including as a Data Analyst and Business Intelligence Analyst.
 I also have enthusiasm for everything in the data field, especially how we can provide beneficial information using various methods for other people and companies.

-⚡ Fun fact: I love playing Dota 2 to calm myself down
+⚡ Fun fact: I love playing Dota 2

 <br/>